What we do

-Sport in Memories Social Wellbeing Group opened in November 2018 and provides opportunities for people in the local community who may live on their own, maybe experiencing loneliness and social isolation, those who may have a serious Mental Health illness or dementia.
+SK Memories Social Wellbeing Group opened in November 2018 and provides opportunities for people in the local community who may live on their own, maybe experiencing loneliness and social isolation, those who may have a serious Mental Health illness or dementia.
 The group has proved to be highly successful since its inception and has reached a high of over 50 people attending one week recently, and with 25-40 people attending regular weekly.
 The project is a weekly drop-in with people coming along to meet and chat with friendly staff and volunteers, socialise and reminisce about their present and past life, sporting experiences and memories.
-They can take part in stress-relieving activities such as gentle yoga and art therapy delivered by trained qualified professional therapists and explore opportunities in making long-term lifestyle changes to improve their health and wellbeing, stimulating the brain & senses, promoting self-awareness, insight and expression and alleviate anxiety, stress and depression.
+They can take part in stress-relieving activities such as chair-based exercise and art therapy delivered by trained qualified professionals and explore opportunities in making long-term lifestyle changes to improve their health and wellbeing, stimulating the brain & senses, promoting self-awareness, insight and expression and alleviate anxiety, stress and depression.
 The weekly therapy sessions have proved very popular with up to 15 people taking part in each group each week.
 Since the group began we have seen nearly 200 different people attending supported by their referral organisations which include community groups such as Pennine Care NHS Stockport; Mental Health Carers Group Stockport; Stockport Homes; Equity Foundation; Stockport’s Targeted Prevention Alliance (TPA), Stockport Viaduct Care (GP Surgeries), and Dementia Friends.
 Over 45 agency staff have visited the project bringing along the people they support, and we have had 20 volunteers come along to support the running of the program which includes the Club first team manager James Gannon.

 Leaving a Legacy - Gift in Memory